-How to file a claim for the division of property after the dissolution of a marriage.
-How to apply for the division of joint property after a divorce
+How to file a claim for division of property after divorce.
+How to apply for division of joint property after divorce

 Almost every second marriage breaks up.
-And there are various reasons for this.
-Perhaps someone did not fit in character, and perhaps someone simply could not withstand family life.
+And this is due to various reasons.
+Perhaps someone did not fit the character, or perhaps someone simply could not withstand family life.

 Dear readers!
-The article talks about typical ways to solve legal issues, but each case is individual.
+The article talks about typical ways to resolve legal issues, but each case is individual.
 If you want to know how solve exactly your problem- contact a consultant:

 APPLICATIONS AND CALLS ARE ACCEPTED 24/7 and 7 days a week.

-But in any case, the situation is accompanied by the division of property.
+But in any case, the situation is accompanied by a division of property.
 So how does all this happen?

 General information

-Indeed, during this period of time, witnesses forget about it, and purchase receipts are lost.
-They will no longer be able to prove the correctness of each of the spouses, and, accordingly, there will no longer be legal documents for confirmation.
+After all, during this period of time, witnesses forget about it, and purchase receipts are lost.
+They will no longer be able to prove the correctness of each of the spouses, and accordingly there will no longer be legal documents for confirmation.

-Another reason for speeding up the process is that all property loses its value after a certain time.
+Another reason to speed up the process is that all property loses its value after a certain time.
 And the more time passes, the less money the plaintiff will receive.

 As an example, consider the same car.
-Usually only one person in the family uses it.
-Accordingly, in the event of a divorce, the car goes to the person who drove it.
-And the other side receives nothing, only compensation from the value of the car.
+As a rule, only one person in a family uses it.
+Accordingly, in a divorce, the car goes to the person who drove it.
+And the other party receives nothing, only compensation from the cost of the car.
 And if it is an old car, then the amount will be minimal.

-There is no need to delay the division of property.
-This has to do with the expiry date.
-In accordance with the Russian Federation, it amounted to 3 years from the date of the divorce proceedings.
+There is no point in delaying the division of property.
+This is also due to the statute of limitations.
+In accordance with the Russian Federation, it was 3 years from the date of divorce proceedings.

-If this is a section with challenging the transaction, then the period is completely reduced to a year.
+If this is a section where the transaction is contested, then the period is completely reduced to a year.

-There are certain features after a divorce.
+There are certain features after divorce.
 For example, the sale of such property is possible without the written consent of the spouse.
-Prohibition of this kind of action is possible only in court.
+An action of this kind can only be prohibited through judicial proceedings.
 And in the best case, here you can recover half of the cost of selling the property.

 As a rule, the total cost is underestimated in order to save on taxes.
-Often the price is below the market price.
+Often the cost becomes lower than the market price.

 The legislative framework

 This issue is regulated by the RF IC.
-It is he who provides for the possibility of dividing the acquired property after the divorce proceedings at the initiative of any person, including the creditor:
+It is he who provides for the possibility of dividing acquired property after divorce proceedings on the initiative of any person, including the creditor:

 • Art.
-38 of the RF IC regulates the convenience of foreclosing any creditor on the total share of jointly acquired property.
+38 of the RF IC regulates the ease of foreclosure by any creditor on the total share of jointly acquired property.

-• Part 7 Art.
-38 of the IC of the Russian Federation stipulates a limitation period for issues of this type.
+• Part 7 art.
+38 of the RF IC stipulates the limitation period for issues of this type.

 • Art.
-205 of the Civil Code of the Russian Federation regulates the issue of restoring the term of the claim for specific reasons.
+205 of the Civil Code of the Russian Federation regulates the issue of restoring the period of claim for specific reasons.

 • Part 3 Art.
 38 of the RF IC regulates the dispute and the procedure for resolving it in court.

-• Article 39 of the RF IC stipulates the possibility of obtaining an additional share for a minor child or other dependent.
+• Article 39 of the RF IC stipulates the possibility of receiving an additional share for a minor child or other dependent.

 Accordingly, each party has the right to claim this property.
-This allows the court to resolve disputes.
+This allows the court to resolve controversial issues.

-This can be income from employment (wages), contributions, shares in business and real estate, cars and even cutlery.
-And it does not matter in whose name the property was bought.
-All the same, everything will be considered jointly acquired property.
+This could be income from work (salary), deposits, shares in business and real estate, cars and even cutlery.
+And it doesn’t matter in whose name the property was purchased.
+Everything will still be considered jointly acquired property.

-But each person should know that there are several nuances that limit the actions of spouses.
-So, for example, not everything can be divided, even if these things were acquired during marriage.
+But every person should know that there are several nuances that limit the actions of spouses.
+For example, not everything can be divided, even if these things were acquired during marriage.

 Article 36 of the Family Code stipulates these restrictions:

-• all acquisitions under a donation agreement, for example, if an apartment was donated under such a document, then it remains with the person who is affixed to the document;
+• all acquisitions under a gift agreement, for example, if an apartment was donated under such a document, then it remains with the person indicated in the document;

-It will not be possible to share children's things belonging to a child born in wedlock.
-This includes toys, school supplies, underwear.
+It is also impossible to divide children's things belonging to a child born in marriage.
+This includes toys, school supplies, and personal items.

-These things are not shared, but are subject to transfer to the citizen with whom the child will live.
+These things are not shared, but must be transferred to the citizen with whom the child will live.
 Even bank deposits belonging to the child will remain at the same level.
-And this applies even to those deposits that were replenished by another spouse.
+And this applies even to those deposits that were replenished by the other spouse.

-Many are interested in the question of how the division of property in the form of a privatized apartment takes place.
+Many people are interested in the question of how property in the form of a privatized apartment is divided.
 This is a very complex issue that not even many lawyers can explain.

-The division of property is possible only if the basic conditions are met.
-If during the marriage this property was privatized, then the spouses should figure it out on their own, that is, whether the apartment will remain with one owner or will be taken over by both.
+Division of property is possible only if basic conditions are met.
+If during the marriage this property was privatized, then the spouses should figure it out on their own, that is, whether the apartment will remain with one owner or will become the property of both.

-All such subtleties can be told by a highly qualified family lawyer.
-Often such a conflict is resolved only in court.
-But do not think that spouses receive only material benefits.
-All credit obligations are also divided equally between the spouses.
+All such subtleties can be explained by a highly qualified family law lawyer.
+Often such a conflict can only be resolved in court.
+But you should not think that spouses receive only material benefits.
+All loan obligations are also divided equally between the spouses.

-How to file for division of property after a divorce?
+How to file for division of property after divorce?

-Many citizens who decide to take this action want to know how to file for the division of property after a divorce.
+Many citizens who have decided to take this action want to know how to file for division of property after a divorce.

 It is necessary to familiarize yourself with this issue in advance.
 This will avoid conflict situations and misunderstandings.

-You need to apply to the district or world court.
-As a rule, the appeal takes place at the place of registration of one of the spouses.
+You must contact the district or magistrate court.
+As a rule, the application takes place at the place of registration of one of the spouses.

-In the magistrate's court, consideration takes place if there is property at a cost not exceeding 50,000 rubles.
+In the magistrate's court, consideration occurs if there is property whose value does not exceed 50,000 rubles.

 But a claim with a value higher than this indicator is considered in the district court.

-You can only file a claim in the district court, even if the amount of the claim is less than the amount presented.
-The main condition in this case is that the claim contains other requirements that are considered by this instance.
+You can only file a claim in the district court, even if the value of the claim is less than the amount presented.
+The main condition in this case is that the claim contains other demands that are considered by this authority.
 For example, determining the place of residence of a common child, collecting alimony.

-As a general rule, filing a claim is carried out at the place of registration of the defendant.
-And if the claim contains an additional requirement, for example, for the recovery of alimony, then you can file an application at the place of registration of the plaintiff.
+As a general rule, a claim is filed at the place of registration of the defendant.
+And if the claim contains an additional requirement, for example, for the collection of alimony, then you can submit an application at the place of registration of the plaintiff.

 Must be submitted as soon as possible.
-Otherwise, there is a possibility not to receive the property due to the limitation period.
+Otherwise, there is a possibility of not receiving the property due to the statute of limitations.

-According to general rules, such a period can be counted from the moment of registration of divorce.
+According to general rules, this period can be counted from the moment of registration of divorce.

 Procedure